buildbot/buildbot/master/docs/developer/mq.rst

 Messaging and Queues
 ====================

-As of version 0.9.0, Buildbot uses a message-queueing structure to handle asynchronous notifications in a distributed fashion.
+Buildbot uses a message-queueing structure to handle asynchronous notifications in a distributed fashion.
 This avoids, for the most part, the need for each master to poll the database, allowing masters to react to events as they happen.

 Overview